CodingItWrong/outsidein.dev/book/next-steps.md

 ## Epilogue
 We've reached the end of this book.
 I wrote it because I couldn't stop thinking about, talking about, and advocating for outside-in test-driven development and the other agile development practices we've looked at.
-And that's because they solve a problem that I haven't seen solved any other way: the problem of development slowdown over time due to code that is hard to work with.
+And the reason I couldn't stop is that I've seen them solve a problem that I haven't seen solved any other way: the problem of development slowdown over time due to code that is hard to work with.

 New languages and frameworks don't fix this problem, because you can make a mess in any language.
 More process doesn't fix the problem if the process doesn't account for change.
 Trying harder doesn't fix the problem, because we're human and have limited capacity.

-The reason agile development practices work is that they are based on a realistic view of software development: a view that change is inevitable and people have limited capacities.
+The reason agile development practices work is that they are based on a realistic view of the world in which software development occurs—a world in which change is inevitable and people have limited capacities.
 They're the best way I've found to deliver value to my employers and to have a smooth and calm development experience.

-And now you have a foundation and a taste of those practices.
+And now you have a foundation in those practices and a taste of the results.
 I hope you'll try putting them to use in your development work.
 I think you'll like the results.

 Thanks for reading, and keep in touch!